AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_ios.md

 ### Implement the workflow

-1. Get the audio data to play from `onPlaybackAudioFrame`.
+1. Get the audio data to play from `onRecordAudioFrame`, `onPlaybackAudioFrame`, `onMixedAudioFrame`, or `onPlaybackAudioFrameBeforeMixing`.
 2. Render and play the remote audio data on your own.

 ## Reference